plowteam/donut/README.md

 [![Discord chat](https://img.shields.io/discord/611594006803120148?logo=discord&logoColor=white)](https://discord.gg/xpdbWzG)
 [![License](https://img.shields.io/github/license/plowteam/donut)](LICENSE.md)

-donut is an open source reimplementation of The Simpsons: Hit & Run written in modern C++ and modern OpenGL.
+donut is an open source reimplementation of [The Simpsons: Hit & Run](https://en.wikipedia.org/wiki/The_Simpsons:_Hit_&_Run) written in modern C++ and modern OpenGL.

+You still need to have the original game assets in order to use this.

 ---